terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		}
 		#endregion

-		#region - Delete the storage account
+		#region - Delete the Storage account
 		if ($isNewStorageAccount -eq $True)
 		{
 		    $isDelete = Read-Host 'Do you want to delete the Azure storage account ' $storageAccountName '?
 (Y/N)'